academiadesusardu/linguistic-variation-toolbox/README.md

 ### Defining a set of variants

-The Lingustic Variation Toolbox helps study the properties of sets of _variants_ and the patterns within.
+LVT helps study the properties of sets of _variants_ and the patterns within.
 To do this, the toolbox provides an object called `SetOfVariants`.

 From a linguistics point of view, to work with these variants you need to have: